 Here's all the essential information about how to get married in Savannah.

-While Savannah weddings don’t ring up as the most expensive in Georgia, couples who marry in the state should expect to spend about $20,000 overall.
-Atlanta is the priciest place to get hitched in Georgia, with an average wedding cost of $24,000.
+While Savannah weddings don’t ring up as the most expensive in Georgia, couples who marry in the state should expect to spend about $20,000.
+According to WeddingWire data, Atlanta is the priciest place to get hitched in Georgia, with an average wedding cost of $26,000.
 Fall weddings are a favorite among Georgia couples, with October being the most popular month to get married.
 Lastly, the average number of guests at weddings in Georgia is 110, although Savannah itself is a popular destination for elopements and small weddings.

 If you’re flying to Savannah, the main airport is Savannah/Hilton Head International Airport (SAV), which is about 15 miles from the historic downtown district.
 The airport is serviced by several major airlines, including Delta, United, jetBlue, and American Airlines.
 Traveling by car?
 Savannah is about a four-hour drive east of Atlanta, two hours south of Charleston, and four hours north of Orlando.